Vishnu2005-ops/Module-1/1E SEB-MINIMUM OF THREE NUMBERS.md

-# Experiment No: 1e – SEB-Minimum of Three Numbers
+# Experiment No: 1e – SEB-Checking Whether Two Persons  Name is Same or Not

 ## AIM
 To write a python program to check whether two persons  name is same or not .print the result in true or false